 The caregiver will identify parts of the brain and have a better understanding of how injuries may affect a Traumatic Brain Injury survivor.
 The caregiver will also identify possible signs, symptoms, severity levels, types of brain injury and describe the regions of the brain and functions associated with each region.

-Module 1: Anatomy of the Brain and Brain Injury Basics
+Module 1: Brain Injury Basics